emersoncollective/data-repo-mvp/README.md

 So you are new to Python.
 Welcome!
 We would love to help you learn a new skill.

-**We need to select a resource for remedial Python, and set a benchmark of how much of the course they would have completed.
+**NOTE: We need to select a resource for remedial Python, and set a benchmark of how much of the course they would have completed.
 This will help us better understand the level at which we write the language in the notebooks.
 Below is filler text until we do this**

 We highly recommend taking some time to go to [Placeholder Python Learning Place]() and completing the first 2 chapters to understand the basics Python syntax.
 This should take no more than a few hours of your time.